freeCodeCamp/freeCodeCamp/README.md

 Contributing
 ------------

-We welcome pull requests from Free Code Camp campers (our students) and seasoned JavaScript developers alike!
+We welcome pull requests from freeCodeCamp campers (our students) and seasoned JavaScript developers alike!
 Please follow [these steps](CONTRIBUTING.md) to contribute.

 License
 -------

-Copyright (c) 2017 Free Code Camp.
+Copyright (c) 2017 freeCodeCamp.

 The content of this repository bound by the following LICENSE(S)
 - The computer software is licensed under the [BSD-3-Clause](./LICENSE.md).
-- The curricular content as in the `./seed/challenges` or subdirectories and our wiki are licensed under the [CC-BY-SA-4.0](./LICENCE-Free-Code-Camp-Curriculum.md)
+- The curricular content as in the `./seed/challenges` or subdirectories and our wiki are licensed under the [CC-BY-SA-4.0](./LICENSE-freeCodeCamp-Curriculum.md)